How You Can Open a Bakery: 7 Steps to Success

 1. Determine Your Product Niche

-If you’re thinking of opening a bakery, you’ll want to make sure your product stands out in the crowd.
-Take time to do some market research—either informally or professionally—to figure out the product line that will appeal to your market and underscore your strengths and skills.
+If you’re thinking of opening a bakery, you’ll want to make sure your product stands out.
+Take time to do some market research to figure out the product line that utilizes your strengths and skills—as well as being one you enjoy—and that you know will fill a customer need.

 Do you want to focus on wedding cakes or cookies?
 Doughnuts or savory pastries?
 Will you cater to a kosher market or perhaps go gluten-free?
-One of the best ways to determine your specialty is by assessing what you most enjoyed during your training or education.
+One of the best ways to determine your specialty is by assessing what you most enjoyed during your training or education at a baking and pastry school.

-This pivotal experience in culinary school might help you get laser-focused on your niche and your brand.
-It can give you the leg-up you need over the competition when opening a bakery.
+Your experience in culinary school might help you get laser-focused on your niche and your brand.
+It can give you the leg-up you may need over the competition when opening a bakery.

-It probably seems like obvious advice, but really scrutinize the size and demographic of your desired location to make sure your market is a match.
-Be optimistic…and also realistic.
-Think about your plan for growth and whether you desire to stay small and mighty.
-If you want to expand, consider how you might acquire more resources to support this expansion, such as more ovens, bigger refrigeration units, and a larger staff.
+As you analyze ideal locations, be optimistic…and also realistic.
+Think about your plan for growth and whether you desire to stay small and mighty or expand into multiple locations.
+If you do want to expand, consider how you might acquire more resources to support this expansion, such as more ovens, bigger refrigeration units, and a larger staff.

 Additional Location Factors to Consider: